aiWORKOUTgenerator/member-copilot-vite/docs/sprints/button-implementation/day-1-analysis-summary.md

 3. **Error Integration**: Validation errors could be better integrated with selection states
 4. **User Guidance**: Limited guidance for users on what's needed to proceed

+### Implementation Decision: Simplified Approach

+After analysis, the team decided to implement a **simplified progressive validation approach** that prioritizes user experience over complex validation rules:

+- ✅ **Progressive Validation**: Only show errors when user has made partial selections
+- ✅ **Step-Based**: Validate entire steps rather than individual fields
+- ✅ **User-Friendly**: No premature error display
+- ✅ **Simple Logic**: "Show error if one is selected but not both"

 ## Deliverables Completed

 ### 1. Button State Requirements Document